-The reef in this region is spotted with many unspoiled islands, with only a few island resorts such as the luxurious resort on Lizard Island located 240 kilometres north of Cairns and 27 kilometres off the coast of North Queensland.
-Lizard Island is a National Park with 24 sandy beaches and a lagoon.
+Lizard Island (pictured above) is a National Park with 24 sandy beaches and a lagoon.
+The reef in this region is spotted with many unspoiled islands, with only a few island resorts such as the luxurious resort on Lizard Island located 240 kilometres north of Cairns (about a 1 hour flight from Cairns) and 27 kilometres off the coast of North Queensland.

-Further north is one of northern Great Barrier Reef’s truly hidden treasures; Haggerstone Island is a remote island getaway, 600 kilometres north of Cairns, where an escape back to nature is guaranteed.
+Further north from Lizard Island is one of northern Great Barrier Reef’s truly hidden treasures; Haggerstone Island (pictured below) is a remote island getaway, 600 kilometres north of Cairns, where an escape back to nature is guaranteed.

 The scenery along Cape York’s coast is as spectacular as the reef itself, like Cape Melville National Park, a remote, rugged and diverse park with wild coastal views and impressive geological formations and wildlife.

-One of the mainland features of this region is the Daintree National Park with its Skyrail, showcasing, just metres above the rainforest canopy, 7.5 kms of the impressive, ancient wet tropics park.
-Having been preserved while the broader region evolved over millions of years, the Cape Tribulation/Daintree region is recognised throughout the world as a major centre of plant and animal diversity.
+One of the mainland features of this region is the Daintree National Park with its Skyrail (pictured below) showcasing, just metres above the rainforest canopy, 7.5 kms of the impressive, ancient wet tropics park.

 Approximately 80 kms north of Cairns, Port Douglas is home to some of Tropical northern Great Barrier Reef’s most exclusive resorts and a world class marina.
 From the marina, reef operators travel daily to the Low Isles, Agincourt Reef and further away to sites up north like the Cod Hole near Lizard Island.